openpnp/openpnp/Panelization.md

 ![](https://cloud.githubusercontent.com/assets/24760857/24589461/76d76ef4-178f-11e7-8756-42ddbb2a25a1.png)

+## Fiducials
+it is expected that the panel will have two fiducials that are specified in the Panelization dialog.
+This could be unique fiducials, or they could be any fiducials that are on individual PCBs (located as far apart as possible, ideally).
+If no fiducials are on the panel or board, then you could leave the fiducial values as zeros and un-tick the "Check Panel Fiducials" checkbox.
+Doing this would jump straight to the normal board processing.

+Very Important: When you specify fiducial locations in the Panelization Settings dialog, you must specify them in panel coordinates.

 If the fiducial information was correctly specified in the panel fiducial dialog shown above, then OpenPNP will calculate the location of all the boards in the panel and update them in the Job window.
 Below, we can see the Job window _after_ the panel fiducial check was run.
 As expected, the rotation for all boards in the panel is the same, and the X and Y locations are updated with some rather cryptic values that takes this rotation (and other parameters) into account.

 ![](https://cloud.githubusercontent.com/assets/24760857/24589459/76d47ce4-178f-11e7-9e84-810764bc1c1b.png)

+## X-Outs
 When you have a panelized PCB manufactured for production, the fabrication house will ask you if you can accept "X out" boards.
 This is their way of asking if you can help them out in terms of improving yield (which, in turn, will mean lower cost for you).
 As a PCB panel increases in size, the chances of a defect occurring increases.
 Boards for production go through electrical testing, and thus a PCB manufacturer will usually know that a single board in a larger panel has a problem.
 For example, too much copper was etched away in a certain area resulting in an open.
 Or not enough copper was etched away in a certain area resulting in a short.
 In these cases, the manufacturer will mark the board in the panel with a big "X", which indicates to the operator that board should not be placed due to a fault in that particular board

 Since X-outs are rare, most panels will have all boards in the panel populated.
 But if an X-out is encountered, the location can be specified in OpenPNP using the Panel X-out button